-- Promote and foster an environment and culture of collaboration and Cooperation. - Promote a culture of data-informed decision-making by consulting with data experts and intended data users, including members of the public, when developing data use priorities.
+- Cooperation. - Promote a culture of data-informed decision-making by consulting with data experts and intended data users, including members of the public, when developing data use priorities.

 Ensuring Public Voice in Cradle-to-Career Data System Governance

 The planning process highlighted the importance of public voice.
 The following recommendations can help to ensure that public voice is heard in the data system's governance process.